-4. Defendants Ronald Watts, Brian Bolton, Alvin Jones, Manuel Leano, Lamonica Lewis, Kallatt Mohammed, Douglas Nichols Jr., Elsworth Smith Jr. (the "individual officer defendants") were at all relevant times acting under color of their offices as Chicago police officers.
+4. Defendants Ronald Watts, Alvin Jones, Manuel Leano, Lamonica Lewis, Kallatt Mohammed, and Douglas Nichols Jr. (the "individual officer defendants") were at all relevant times acting under color of their offices as Chicago police officers.
 Plaintiff sues the individual officer defendants in their individual capacities only.

 ANSWER: Defendant Officers admit the allegations directed at them.
-With respect to the remaining individual officer defendants, Defendant Officers admit, upon information and belief, that those officers were employed by the City of Chicago as police officers during certain time periods alleged in Plaintiff's Complaint and acting in the course and scope of their employment as Chicago police officers at those times.
+With respect to the remaining individual officer defendants, Defendant Officers admit, upon information and belief, that those officers were employed by the City of Chicago as police officers during certain time periods alleged in Plaintiff's Complaint and were acting in the course and scope of their employment as Chicago police officers at those times.
 Defendant Officers lack knowledge or information sufficient to form a belief as to the truth of the remaining allegations in this Paragraph.